Consulting the Archives...

 Jump to another topic, author, or pillar without leaving the archive.

-"Douglas MacArthur leaves a legacy of complex brilliance, immortalized by his final reminder to Congress that 'old soldiers never die; they just fade away."
+"He remains the archetype of the American soldier-statesman, immortalized by his unyielding conviction and his final proclamation that "old soldiers never die; they just fade away."